akielaries/openGPMP/README.md

 # Overview

-Working on turning projects for CS 499 Contemporary Developments, Deep Learning, into a reusable package.
+Work in progress repository turning the original Python based projects for CS 499 Contemporary Developments, Deep Learning, into a reusable C++ package.

 Implementation of several statistical algorithms used for deep learning.